Alvan Fisher Biography | Oil Painting Reproductions

 8-9-1792 Needham, USA -2-13-1863 Dedham, USABack to Artist IndexView Artists Paintings

-Alvan Fisher at the age of eighteen, he determined, with the support of his family, to become a painter and began an apprenticeship with John Ritto Penniman in Boston, Massachusetts, along with other young artists such as Charles Codman.
+Alvan Fisher decided with the help of his family at the age of eighteen, to become an artist and started an apprenticeship with John Ritto Penniman in Boston, along with other young artists Charles Codman.

-In 1815, at the age of twenty-two, he began his professional career, opening a studio on School Street in Boston.
-During his first ten years as a painter, he set the tone of his entire career.
-The growing popularity of landscape and genre painting coincided with the growing population of the United States and an economically improved middle class.
+In 1815, at the age of twenty-two, he began his professional career, opening an art studio on School Street in Boston.
+During his first ten years as a painter, he developed his style for the rest of his career.
+The growing popularity of landscape and genre painting coincided with the growing middle-class population of the United States.

-In April, 1825, Alvan Fisher sailed for a tour of the great art centers of Europe.
-He was the first important American landscapist to make such a tour.
-He visited England, France, Italy and Switzerland, countries considered important for any artist's professional stature and artistic maturation.
-In London he visited private collections and was inspired by the composition and subject matter of landscapes by Claude Lorrain.
-In Paris he studied drawing and made copies of works by the Old Masters at the Louvre.
+In April 1825, Alvan Fisher sailed for a tour of the great art centers of Europe.
+He was the first important American landscape artist to make such a tour.
+He visited England, France, Italy and Switzerland, countries considered important for any artist's professional stature and artistic development.
+In London, he visited private collections and was inspired by the composition and subject matter of landscapes by Claude Lorrain.
+In Paris, he studied drawing and made reproductions of works by the Old Masters at the Louvre.

-After his return from Europe in the fall of 1826, Alvan Fisher's mature career began.
-He opened a studio in Boston where he is said to have been the first landscapist to hang out a professional sign in Boston.
-He had accumulated significant wealth from his artistry and also from his business acumen.
-He and his brothers had invested in land in Maine and he had also accumulated stocks in textile mills, in copper mines and in railroads.
+After his return from Europe in late 1826, Alvan Fisher's mature career began.
+He re-opened a studio in Boston and he was the first landscape artist to hang out a professional sign on his shop.
+He had amassed huge riches from his artistry and also from his business acumen.
+He and his brothers had invested in land in Maine and he had also accumulated stocks in textile mills, copper mines and in the new expanding railroads.

-Perhaps the greatest recognition of his skill as a landscape artist came one hundred years later when First Lady Jacqueline Kennedy chose his painting, The Remnant of the Tribe, to hang in the Green Room of the White House.
+The greatest recognition of his skill as a landscape artist came one hundred years later when First Lady Jacqueline Kennedy picked his painting, The Remnant of the Tribe, to hang in the Green Room of the White House.

 Art Movement: Hudson River School